 Don't use tab characters

 Most code editors allow you to use TAB characters in your source code.
 Such TAB characters will appear at the start of each line of your code, controlling indentation.
-The problem is that different tools can render TAB characters in different ways.
+The problem is that TAB characters are inherently ambiguous, and different tools can render TAB characters in different ways.
 What may look reasonable to the author, at time of writing in their particular environment, may be rendered in a significantly different way in some other tool.

 import java.util.*;